Kitten Rescued After Running Across 60 Freeway, Getting Stuck in Engine Compartment of Car in Diamond Bar Area

 "Needless to say, the rescuers were totally ecstatic," the sheriff's release read.
 "Their hearts were filled with joy and amazement at how this little kitten could cross several lanes of traffic and survive.
 Fortune was smiling on this furry friend to be placed in the path of these animal lovers; an animal rescue volunteer, an off-duty first responder, and a retired Lieutenant."

+Ha described the experience as "beautiful" and said it was "like winning the lotto."

-It was still unclear how the cat managed to get onto the freeway and whether he had an owner.
+It was still unclear how the cat managed to get onto the freeway and whether he had an owner, but he was apparently not microchipped because he's not up for adoption.
+The shelter says he is 6 to 8 weeks old and healthy.